-A Gift-Buying Guide: The Best Books for Food Nerds
+A Gift-Buying Guide: The Best Food Science Books for Food Nerds

 The following foodie nerd-friendly books are perfect for the inquisitive cook.
 And for those who have been diligently working on improving their kitchen game as a way to remain preoccupied (read: sane) during quarantine kitchen.

-Below you’ll find a list of 5 of the best books for foodies and self-professed food nerds (IMHO).
+Below you’ll find a list of 5 of the best food science books for foodies and self-professed food nerds (IMHO).
 Why take my recommendation?
 Because I resemble a foodie and self-professed food nerd who happens to own and love each of these tomes!